-A do not resuscitate form instructs medical professionals not to use any form of CPR (basic or advanced), should you become incapacitated and require a life-sustaining procedure.
+A do not resuscitate form instructs medical professionals not to use any form of CPR (basic or advanced) should they become incapacitated and require a life-sustaining procedure.

-End-of-life planning can be a difficult subject to address, let alone navigate.
-But the fact of the matter is, we all must deal with this issue at some stage of our lives.
-Obtaining your own DNR document should not be taken lightly — as it truly addresses life and death matters.
+End-of-life planning can be a complex subject to address, let alone navigate.
+But the fact is, we all must deal with this issue at some stage in our lives.
+Obtaining your DNR document should not be taken lightly — as it addresses life and death matters.

 Scenario #1: Patients / Individuals Diagnosed with a Terminal Condition

 For anyone diagnosed with a painful or terminal condition, a DNR form can help avoid prolonged suffering.
-Making the choice to withdraw resuscitation in the event of a cardiac or respiratory arrest does not preclude that palliative care will be withheld.
-That is to say, the administration of pain-relieving medication and comfort care will still be offered, should you desire.
+Choosing to withdraw resuscitation in the event of a cardiac or respiratory arrest does not preclude palliative care will be withheld.
+That is to say, administering pain-relieving medication and comfort care will still be offered, should you desire.

 Scenario #2: Elderly Individuals

-Age is another factor that’s important to keep in mind when debating whether a DNR form is right for you.
-Resuscitation is an intense and oftentimes traumatic medical procedure which elderly patients may have trouble recovering from should it be successful.
+Another essential factor to remember is the age when debating whether a DNR form suits you.
+Resuscitation is an intense and often traumatic medical procedure that elderly patients may have trouble recovering from should it be successful.

-Chest compressions must be applied with extreme force in order to get blood pumping through the heart.
+Chest compressions must be applied with extreme force to get the blood pumping through the heart.
 Broken ribs, bruised lungs, or even damage to the heart itself are all potential ramifications of successful CPR.

 Intubation may also be used if a patient stops breathing.
-This invasive technique requires a tube to be rapidly inserted into the windpipe of a patient in order to manage airflow.
-This can lead to minor or severe complications such as damage to the esophagus and other tissue in the throat.
+This invasive technique requires a tube to be rapidly inserted into a patient’s windpipe to manage airflow.
+This can lead to minor or severe complications, such as damage to the esophagus and other tissue in the throat.

 Scenario #3: Religious Values

 Contrary to what some may think, signing a do not resuscitate order is not prohibited in the eyes of many religious institutions.
-With that said, each patient must consider their own personal ethics and religious values before authorizing any end-of-life planning documentation.
+Each patient must consider their ethics and religious values before authorizing any end-of-life planning documentation.

 What Happens if a DNR is Not Followed?

-This particular patient suffers from a rare condition which causes her immense pain and requires costly medication.
-As a result of this condition, she preemptively drafted a DNR form in order to avoid further expense and suffering.
-The hospital staff ignored her DNR form, and she filed a lawsuit shortly after the ordeal.
+This patient suffers from a rare condition that causes her immense pain and requires costly medication.
+As a result of this condition, she preemptively drafted a form to avoid further expense and suffering.
+The hospital staff ignored the order, and she filed a lawsuit shortly after the ordeal.

 Signing a DNR is the same as any other legally-binding document.
 Once your DNR papers have been approved and filed into your medical records, they must be recognized and followed by any physician that treats you.

-Additionally, your family can not override your DNR form against your will.
-Unless you have authorized someone to act on your behalf as your health care representative (either within the DNR itself or through a medical power of attorney), only you may choose to revoke your DNR form.
+Additionally, your family can not override your form against your will.
+Unless you have authorized someone to act on your behalf as your health care representative (either within the document itself or through a medical power of attorney), only you may choose to revoke your DNR form.

-Once you’ve decided to create your own document, there are plenty of ways for you to get a DNR form.
+Once you’ve decided to create your document, there are plenty of ways to get a DNR form.